-Sometimes referred to as a professional summary, a profile is a detailed synopsis of your skills and expertise.
+Sometimes referred to as a professional summary, a professional profile is a detailed synopsis of your skills and expertise.
 Depending on your preference, it can be written in paragraph form or a bullet point list.

 Consider these two styles for your own profile: